How to Clean Curtains

 Machine Washing Curtains

-- Always wash your curtains on the delicate cycle.
+- Always wash curtains on a delicate cycle.
 Even if the fabric is thick and you think they can withstand a heavier cycle, stick to washing in delicate.

 - If your draperies are heavily soiled, wash in warm water if the manufacturers label recommends it.
 Otherwise, it is best to wash your curtains in cold water to keep shrinking and fading to a minimum.